IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/dock-manager.md

 `pane-navigator-items-group-title` | The title element of an items group in the pane navigator.
 `pane-navigator-item` | An item in the pane navigator.

+// TODO: add parts for all the buttons

 ### Themes